 How to Approach a Loved One:

-There is not a perfect way to approach a loved one that you assume or know has a panic disorder.
+There is no perfect way to approach a loved one that you assume or know has a panic disorder.
 People with panic disorder may struggle with completing daily tasks and may feel ashamed or discouraged.
-While preventing a loved one from developing a panic disorder disorder is not possible, providing support and being aware of how panic disorder impacts their life can be helpful.
-For more information on how to approach a loved one with a panic disorder visit: https://www.webmd.com/anxiety-panic/panic-attack-how-to-help
+Providing support and being aware of how panic disorder impacts their life can be helpful.

 The most common forms of medication used to treat panic disorders are antidepressants and anti-anxiety medication.
-More specifically, Selective Serotonin Reuptake Inhibitors (SSRI’s; e.g.., Paxil, Prozac, Zoloft), Benzodiazepines (e.g., Xanax, Lorazepam), and Selective Norepinephrine Reuptake Inhibitors (SNRI’s; e.g., Cymbalta, Effexor, Pristiq).
-These medications may have side effects and taking them can lead to tolerance, withdrawal symptoms, and dependence, so it is important that you consult with a physician before starting or stopping these medications.
+More specifically, Selective Serotonin Reuptake Inhibitors (SSRIs), Benzodiazepines, and Selective Norepinephrine Reuptake Inhibitors (SNRIs).
+These medications may have side effects and taking them can lead to tolerance, withdrawal symptoms, and dependence, so you must consult with a physician before starting or stopping these medications.

-A type of psychotherapy called cognitive behavioral therapy (CBT) is a common form of treatment for panic disorder.
+A type of psychotherapy called cognitive-behavioral therapy (CBT) is a common form of treatment for panic disorder.
 CBT teaches individuals different ways of thinking, behaving, and reacting to the feelings that come on with a panic attack.
-The attacks can begin to disappear when an individuals learn to react differently to the physical sensations of anxiety and fear that occur during panic attacks.
+The attacks can begin to disappear when individuals learn to react differently to the physical sensations of anxiety and fear that occur during panic attacks.

 American Psychiatric Association (2019).
 Diagnostic and statistical manual of mental disorders.